History of Edinburgh: Scottish Enlightenment

 The Edinburgh Musical Society was constituted in 1728 by well-to-do music lovers.
 They built St Cecilia's Hall in Niddry Street in 1763 as their private concert hall.
 They sponsored professional musicians and opened the concerts to their womenfolk.
 Flautist and composer Francesco Barsanti (1690–1772) was hired at a salary of £50.
 The Society had close links to the city's Masonic lodges; it was dissolved in 1797.
 An English visitor to the city, the poet Edward Topham, described Edinburgh's intense interest in music in 1775:

-Indeed, the degree of attachment which is shewn to Music in general in this country, exceeds belief.
-It is not only the principal entertainment, but the constant topic of conversation; and it is necessary not only to be a lover of it, but to be possessed of a knowledge of the science to make yourself agreeable to society.

 Influential visitors to Edinburgh included Benjamin Franklin of Philadelphia who came in 1759 and 1771 to meet with leading scientists and thinkers.
 Franklin, who was hosted by his close friend David Hume, concluded that the University possessed "a set of truly great men, Professors of Several Branches of Knowledge, as have ever appeared in any age or country."
 The novelist Smollett had one of his characters in The Expedition of Humphry Clinker describe the city as a "hotbed of genius".
 Thomas Jefferson, writing to the philosopher Dugald Stewart in June 1789, declared that, as far as science was concerned, "no place in the world can pretend to a competition with Edinburgh".